serverless/examples/aws-node-rest-api-with-dynamodb/README.md

 ## Structure

 This service has a separate directory for all the todo operations.
 For each operation exactly one file exists e.g. `todos/delete.js`.
 In each of these files there is exactly one function which is directly attached to `module.exports`.
-In order for the Serverless framework to have access to these functions one `todos/index.js` exists which is importing and than exporting all the operations as one module.

 The idea behind the `todos` directory is that in case you want to create a service containing multiple resources e.g. users, notes, comments you could do so in the same service.
 While this is certainly possible you might consider creating a separate service for each resource.
 It depends on the use-case and your preference.